hntirgeam/WIoT-Logger/README.md

 ## Usage example
-I'm using this sketch [will appear here when I will write it] on ESP8266 with connected MH-Z19b and BME280 sensors to it.
+I'm using this [sketch](https://github.com/hntirgeam/ESP8266-WIoT#wiring) on ESP8266 with connected MH-Z19b and BME280 sensors to it.
 Every 10 seconds it sends data to endpoint and it logs it successfully.